 Our business is subject to a variety of risks.
-The risks and uncertainties described below are not the only ones we face.
-Additional risks and uncertainties not known to us or not described below, which we have not determined to be material, may also impair our business operations.
 You should carefully consider the risks described below, together with all the information included in this report.
 Our business, financial condition and results of operations could be adversely affected by the occurrence of any of these events, which could cause actual results to differ materially from expected and historical results, and the trading price of our common stock could decline.